l3das/L3DAS21/README.md

 * The output monoaural audio waveforms (clean speech)

 For **Task2** the function returns 2 numpy arrays contatining:
-* The input multichannel audio spectra(3d acoustic scenarios)
+* The input multichannel audio spectra (3d acoustic scenarios)
 * The class ids of all sounds present in each data-point and their location coordinates, divided in 100 milliseconds frames.

 ## Baseline models
-We provide baseline models for both tasks, implemented in Pytorch.
-For task 1 we use an ambisonics-augmented wave-u-net and for task 2 a SELDNet architecture.
-Please refer to the challenge paper [link] for detailed information about our models.
+We provide baseline models for both tasks, implemented in PyTorch.
+For task 1 we use a Filter and Sum (FaSNet) architecture and for task 2 a SELDNet architecture.
+Please refer to the challenge paper [link] for additional information about our models.

 To train our baseline models with the default arguments run:
 ```bash